sahib/brig/docs/_build/html/_sources/index.rst.txt

 -----------------

 ``brig`` is a distributed & secure file synchronization tool with version control.
-It is based on ``ipfs``, written in Go and will feel familiar to ``git`` users.
-Think of it as a swiss army knife for file synchronization or as a distributed alternative to Dropbox.
+It is based on IPFS, written in Go and will feel familiar to ``git`` users.
+Think of it as a swiss army knife for file synchronization or as a peer to peer alternative to *Dropbox.*

 **Key feature highlights:**

-* Encryption of data in rest and transport, plus optional compression on the fly.
+* Encryption of data during storage and transport, plus optional compression on the fly.
 * Simplified ``git`` version control only limited by your storage space.
 * Synchronization algorithm that can handle moved files and empty directories and files.
 * Your data does not need to be stored on the device you are currently using.
 * FUSE filesystem that feels like a normal sync folder.
 * No central server at all.
 Still, central architectures can be build with ``brig``.
-* Gateway to share normal HTTP/S links with other users.
+* Gateway and Web based UI to share normal HTTP/S links with other users.
 * Auto-updating facility that will sync on any change.
 * Completely free software under the terms of the ``AGPL``.
-* Simple user identification and discovery.
+* ...

 Please refer to the :ref:`features-page` for more details.
 If you want a visual hint how ``brig`` looks on the commandline, refer to the :ref:`quickstart`.